urbanadventurer/Android-PIN-Bruteforce/README.md

 `echo "enter" | /system/xbin/hid-keyboard /dev/hidg0 keyboard`

 In this example, ctrl-escape is sent.

 `echo "left-ctrl escape" | /system/xbin/hid-keyboard /dev/hidg0 keyboard`

+Note: Sending combinations of keys in `config` file variables is different.
+Currently only `ctrl_escape` is supported.

 In this example, keys a, b, c are sent.